Holland's Vital Weekly called Matt

 Weston "a true innovator."

-Feminist Review called
+Feminist Review described

-Weston's album not to be taken away "visceral and staggering."
+Weston's music as "visceral and staggering."

 Foxy Digitalis called

 digital orchestration.”
 And Vital Weekly wrote, “Weston opens a new